DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 [Learn more about the new service](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers/a-fairer-approach-to-awarding-qts-to-overseas-teachers--2#).

-DfE has also made some funding available for assessment-only QTS programmes for Ukrainians.
-Contact teach.inengland@education.gov.uk for more information.

 ### Visas and immigration

 Most Ukrainian refugees will not need to be sponsored for a skilled worker or student visa.
 [Find out more about visa schemes for Ukrainian refugees, allowing them to live, work and study in the UK](#check-the-status-of-your-visa).